riverbed/steelscript/README.rst

 In the output, grab the url containing the *token*, for example ` http://127.0.0.1:8888/tree?token=123456`, and open it in your browser to log into Jupyter.

-From there you can find examples in the *Notebooks* folder.
+From there you can find some notebook examples based on SteelScript, in the *Notebooks* folder.

 Guide
 -------------------------